brummetj/bitly-intern-challenge/README.md

 import "github.com/brummetj/bitly-intern-challenge"

 func main(){

     r := bitly.NewBitlyRouter("5000")

     r.GetTwitterCredFile("./CREDENTIALS.txt")

   //r.GetTwitterCredEnv()

     r.VerifyTwitterCred()

     r.HandleLinkHistory("/link_history")

     r.HandleLinkSave("/link_save")

     r.HandleUserClicks("/user_clicks")

     r.HandleTweetBitlyUpdate("/tweet")

     r.Listen()
 }
 ```
 To Run please type `go run app.go`

 You will see a message on which port you running.

-Open up Postman and you can start making requests to your localhost endpoints which will respond from the Bitly and Twitter APi.
+Open up Postman and you can start making requests to your localhost endpoints which will respond to the Bitly and Twitter API.

-NOTE: if you plan to you use source code as the your package depedency, make sure you install the listed dependencies.
+NOTE: if you plan to you use the source code as your package dependency, make sure you install the listed dependencies.
 You will also want to include the source code in a dir outside of app.go
 ```
 package main

 import "../bitly-intern-challenge"

 ```
-And the folder structer will look like
+And the folder structure will look like

 ```
 -dir